Maiden's Favorite

 Tree

-A rather slow grower with upright, slender branches; an annual and good bearer.
-Elliott additionally describes it as productive.
-Young shoots smooth, clear reddish brown (Downing).
+The tree is a rather slow grower with upright, slender branches, and is an annual and good bearer (Downing; confirmed by Beach).
+Elliott similarly describes the tree as a slow grower and productive.
+Young shoots are smooth and clear reddish brown (Downing).

 Fruit

-Size and Form: Medium or below (Downing, Beach); Elliott gives it as below medium.
+Fruit is medium or below in size.
 Downing describes the form as roundish, sometimes slightly conic, generally cylindric, but often very obscurely ribbed.
 Elliott describes it as oblong rounded.
+Beach concurs on medium size or below.

-Flesh and Flavor: Whitish, tender, crisp, with a pleasant, very delicate, vinous subacid flavor (Downing).
-Beach describes the flesh as tender, crisp, very delicate, vinous, and sweet — characterizing it as sweet rather than subacid, in mild conflict with Downing's "subacid."
-Elliott concurs on whitish, crisp, and very delicate vinous character, rating it "very good."
+Flesh whitish, tender, crisp, with a pleasant, very delicate, vinous subacid flavor; rated good to very good (Downing).
+Beach describes the flesh as tender, crisp, very delicate, vinous, and sweet, rated good to very good.
+Elliott describes the flesh as whitish, crisp, and very delicate, vinous, rating it "very good."

 Season